 This reads like a blog post.
 Quickly written, social media rules.
 Thanks for understanding.

-This is about the letters between Mary and Fanny in Mansfield Park, but you must indulge me in a little naming convention talk first.
-I will get it in every chance I have because it is so important.
-Especially with Jane Austen’s way of writing, of not hitting you over the head with things, with her exquisite brushwork, she is going to use that most-engrained of all social markers to it’s fullest.
+This is about the letters between Mary and Fanny in Mansfield Park, so you must indulge me in a little naming convention talk first.
+I will get it in every chance I have because with Jane Austen’s way of writing, of not hitting you over the head with things, with her “exquisite brushwork,” she is going to use that most-engrained of all social markers to it’s fullest.

 The conventions matter most to the plot in Emma.
 Without a fairly nuanced understanding of the rules of address easily half of what is going on in Emma is just erased from the plot, but in Mansfield Park it’s also easy to miss some of Austen’s fine, detailed brush work if you don’t give those conventions their full weight.
 (I forget half the time myself.
 I’m catching more now without much conscious thought, but most of it still flies by me.)
-Of course when Henry calls Fanny, “Fanny” and she draws back in displeasure that’s about Crawford using her first name, but in the notes between Mary and Fanny—(carried by Henry Crawford)—giving appropriate weight to the names they’re using turns Fanny’s reply into the sharp-edged little weapon it is.
+Of course when Henry calls Fanny, “Fanny” and she draws back in displeasure that’s about Crawford using her first name—about taking a big liberty of intimacy—but in the notes between Mary and Fanny giving appropriate weight to the names they’re using turns Fanny’s reply into the sharp-edged little weapon it is.

 Mary is all, “I’m so glad we’re going to be sisters!” and Fanny writes back, “Thank you for the honour of your note.
 Here is an icicle.’

 Watch what Captain Wentworth calls everyone else.
 Watch the intimacy-level markers.
 He just jumped from third to first level with Anne.
 Twice.
-“Musgrove” is friend level, and in a group of friends this is completely normal between guys, but that’s still not intimate, intimate.
+“Musgrove” is friend level, and in a group of close, intimate friends this is completely normal between guys, but that’s still not intimate, intimate.
+Not family or husband-wife intimate.
 No woman could call Darcy “Darcy,” but Bingley can.
 Not at a ball or a dinner party, but around friends.
-But there is literally no set of circumstances where a man calls a woman they are not closely related to by her first name, especially in public.
-Maybe her husband in this situation would.
-But the rest is all “Mrs. Harville” and “Mrs. Charles Musgrove” and then “Anne” just falls like a bomb.
+But there is literally no set of circumstances where Captain Wentworth could properly call Anne Elliot “Anne”—as she is situated—to anyone else.
+(With the probable exception of his clergyman brother, in private.)
+The rest is all “Mrs. Harville” and “Mrs. Charles Musgrove” and then “Anne” just falls like a bomb.
 Like a beautiful, quiet bomb.
 “Anne.”

 “Then it is settled, Musgrove,” cried Captain Wentworth, “that you stay, and that I take care of your sister home.
 But as to the rest, as to the others, if one stays to assist Mrs Harville, I think it need be only one.
 Mrs Charles Musgrove will, of course, wish to get back to her children; but if Anne will stay, no one so proper, so capable as Anne.”